Free fermions with dephasing and boundary driving: Bethe Ansatz results: Bethe Ansatz treatment of the Liouvillian

-Furthermore, a cluster of energies is present around $\varepsilon=-\gamma$.
-As it will be clear in section~\ref{sec:deph-ind}, there are $L(L-1)/2$ energies that are related by a $\gamma$ shift to the eigenvalues of ${\mathcal L}^{\scriptscriptstyle(2)}$ with $\gamma=0$, i.e., with only losses.
+Furthermore, a cluster of eigenvalues is present around $\varepsilon=-\gamma$.
+As it will be clear in section~\ref{sec:deph-ind}, there are $L(L-1)/2$ eigenvalues that are related by a $\gamma$ shift to the eigenvalues of ${\mathcal L}^{\scriptscriptstyle(2)}$ with $\gamma=0$, i.e., with only losses.
 Specifically, they are given by~\eqref{eq:ansatz} with $\sigma=-1$.
 The associated Bethe equations are decoupled and are given by~\eqref{eq:beq-3} and~\eqref{eq:beq-4}.
-The remaining complex energies correspond states with $\sigma=1$ in~\eqref{eq:ansatz}.
+The remaining complex eigenvalues correspond states with $\sigma=1$ in~\eqref{eq:ansatz}.
 Still, in the large $L$ limit they differ from the states with $\sigma=-1$ by ${\mathcal O}(1/L)$ terms, i.e., they are ``perturbatively'' related to the states with $\sigma=-1$.